digital-work-lab/handbook/docs/teaching/lectures.md

 Deadline: End of August (summer term), March (winter term)

+## 5. "Catch-up Exams" (in the following term)

+Despite a course is only set for either the winter or the summer term, the possibility to write an exam is still offered in both terms.
+Registration for students in FlexNOW is created by the examination office. (true???)
+- Professor: Check FlexNOW after the registration period, to find out whether an exam has to take place.

 ## Applicable regulations

 - [Ordnung zur Sicherung der Qualität in Lehre und Studium](https://www.uni-bamberg.de/fileadmin/www.abt-studium/Rechtsvorschriften/1Organisation/Evaluation%20Lehre%20Studium/O-Sicherung-Qualitaet-Lehre-Studium-1.pdf)